alan-turing-institute/TuringDataStories/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Our goal at Turing Data Stories is to produce educational data science content through the story telling medium.

-We want to build a community that encourages people to harness the potential of open data by creating socially relevant, reproducible and pedagogical data stories.
-Openness is embedded in every step of this project - from the data to the content and to the community driven peer review process.

-We want to create a platform through which authors can publish different data stories, whilst maintaining a high standard for openness and reproducibility.
-Our stories should provide pedagogical content and transparency in the process of extracting insight from the data.
-We hope this will develop our readers’ data literacy and help them better understand an increasingly data driven world.
+### Our vision

+Our aim is to help us all understand the data driven world around us.
+We want to inspire an open community around a central platform.
+One that encourages us all to harness the potential of open data by creating 'data stories'.
+These 'data stories' will mix computer code, narrative, visuals and real world data to document an interesting insight or result.
+The stories will relate to society in a way that people care about and be educational.
+They must maintain a high standard of openness and reproducibility and be and approved by the community in a peer review process.
+The stories will develop data literacy and critical thinking in the general readership.

 ### About the project